Baldoyle Bay

-Baldoyle Bay is a sea inlet on the east coast of Fingal in Ireland, in the historic County Dublin.
+Baldoyle Bay is a sea inlet on the east coast of Fingal in Ireland, in the traditional County Dublin.
 It is situated between Portmarnock, at its head, and Baldoyle.
 It contains two small estuaries, those of the Sluice River and the Mayne River, and is sometimes called Baldoyle Estuary.
 The inlet is an important natural feature with protected status.
 It was once the site of a Viking longphort and later the fishing village of Baldoyle developed near its outlet to the sea.

 Location and access

 The narrow inlet runs north–south, reaching the sea north of Howth Head, along the Burrow Beach.
 At its head is Portmarnock Bridge, where a road from old Portmarnock meets the road from the modern Portmarnock village centre, while near its outlet is the former fishing village of Baldoyle, now a residential suburb of Dublin.
 It is bounded on the seaward side by the peninsula on which the Velvet Strand (used as a runway for early flights) and the Portmarnock Golf Club course are situated.

 The estuary is paralleled by a coastal road to the west and north, served by bus, and with few possibilities for parking.
 To the east, access is possible on foot from parking for Portmarnock's southern beaches.
 A small green space exists at the northern end of the estuary.
 This is popular with birds and holds an interpretative sign with information on the area.
 There is also a walking route to the estuary from the Clongriffin area, across the former Baldoyle Racecourse.